 Job Placement for Coding Bootcamp Grads

 The best bootcamps make sure students are equipped with the knowledge they need in the job search.
 More hiring managers are taking bootcamp graduates seriously.
-Even companies like Google, Amazon, and Spotify are looking to bootcamps for good candidates.
+Even companies like Google, Amazon, and Spotify are looking to bootcamps for quality tech talent.

 A survey by Course Report found that 80% of coding bootcamp graduates surveyed were employed in jobs using skills they learned in bootcamps.
 Of those surveyed, there was an average salary lift of 51%.

 What Do Tech Companies Think of Coding Bootcamp Grads?

 Many businesses rely on code.
-A software engineer could work at a hospital, at Apple, or an automotive factory–they’re needed in every industry.
-In 2015, seven million jobs opened that required coding skills, and programming jobs overall are growing 12% faster than the market average.
+A software developer could work at a hospital, at Apple, or an automotive factory–they’re needed in every industry.
+In 2015, seven million jobs opened that required coding skills, and web development jobs overall are growing 12% faster than the market average.

 And you don’t have to worry about restricting your work to one industry.
 Half of all programming openings are in industries outside of technology.
 Those areas include finance, manufacturing, health care, fashion, and more.

 Earning Potential for Coding Bootcamp Grads

 Coding bootcamp graduates report an average income of over $70,000.
 The average graduate sees their salary increase by over 50% within two years.
 Additionally, most grads find a job within 120 days.